Online Course FAQs

 - complete enrolment paperwork provide identification

-- discuss payment options with college/accounts staff
+- discuss payment options with college staff

 - commence studies

-Distance Education students have access to trainers via phone and email.
+Distance education students have access to trainers via phone and email.
 If a student requires additional support, they can join a class for any unit of their choice, at no extra cost to the student.

-Traineeship (Onsite Workplace training)
+Traineeship (onsite workplace training)

 Traineeships enable students to combine employment and training in order to gain a nationally recognised qualification.
 Training is done in the workplace, enabling trainees to continue their employment while gaining new skills.
-Traineeships can be full time, part time or school based. h&h trainer/assessors visit trainees on site every 4 to 6 weeks.
+Traineeships can be full time, part time or school based. h&h trainers visit trainees on site every 4 to 6 weeks.